lebrunthibault/lebrunthibault.github.io/content/post/backend development/software-development-principles.md

 - See also Law of Demeter
 - The severity of the encapsulation is a pragmatic decision

 ## Inheritance

 The canonical way to use inheritance is when we have different kind of classes related to a parent class with only minimal changes necessary, and usually not core logic changes.

+Inheritance can in this case supply some logic to a range of class while also marking them as child of an abstract class allowing polymorphism.

+NB : polymorphism is also possible by implementing interfaces and it is the best way to do it.

-Most other kind of usages can usually be replaced by a better pattern.
+Most other kind of usages (especially inheriting behaviour) can usually be replaced by a better pattern.

 ### The problems with inheritance

-- Coupling between child and parent class : any change in the parent will affect all child classes.
+- Coupling between child and parent class : any change in the parent will affect all child classes as soon as they start using their parent class internals.
 - Semantically the parent class can lose its (semantic) meaning especially when the child class partially uses the parent class.
-- Not so easy to swap logic in the parent class if the class internals are used by the child classes.
-Harder to test.
+- Inheritance is much harder to test (over composition)
 - Code gets confusing as soon as multiple levels are involved, even without considering multiple inheritance

 ### Solutions